|Back to - Tech Talk John|

 As former FCC Chairman Michael Powell recently said, expressing skepticism over wireless industry’s hype, “5G is 25 percent technology, 75 percent marketing.”
 Though Powell now represents and speaks on behalf of a major cable industry group, which has its own motivations for challenging the veracity of the wireless industry’s claims about 5G, his underlying point is well taken.

-The WIRED Guide to 5G Millimeter wave access points could wind up being as small as smoke detectors, but they’ll need to be practically everywhere.
+Millimeter wave access points could wind up being as small as smoke detectors, but they’ll need to be practically everywhere.
 Carriers may need 15- or 20-millimeter wave access points to cover an urban area currently covered by only two or three modern cell phone towers, according to a McKinsey report.
 Just like your Wi-Fi router at home, those access points will need to be connected to wired networks.
 Deploying all these extra access points and connecting them to the internet will be expensive and time consuming.

 Thermal throttling is a fact of life for smartphones.
 SoCs generate a lot of heat, and when this heat can’t be dissipated, processors react by slowing down and thereby generating less heat.